0xgioser/Polygon-Improvement-Proposals-1/Project Management/README.md

 # Polygon Proposals Management Repository

-This repository is used for the management for various initiatives affecting the different Polygon's products.
-The main use of this repository is for the Builders meetings, but it is also used for other meetings/ discussions related to Polygon's products.
+This repository is used by the Polygon community to manage various initiatives related to various Polygon protocols.
+This information can be used at Builders' meetings and other forum for discussion of Polygon protocols.

 ## Polygon Builders Meetings